chef/automate/components/docs-chef-io/content/automate/desktop.md

 ## Setting Up the Desktop Dashboard

-Enable the Desktop dashboard with: `chef-automate deploy --product automate --product infra-server --product desktop`.
+Enable the Desktop dashboard by [installing Chef Desktop](https://docs.chef.io/desktop/desktop_setup_chef/).
-For more installation information, see [Install Chef Infra Server with Chef Automate](/automate/infra-server/).
 The Desktop dashboard has no supported compliance profiles, and installation with the `--product desktop` flag includes no compliance profiles.

 {{< note >}}
 When installing Chef Automate with the `--product desktop` flag, _Data Lifecycle_ settings will not mark nodes as missing and not delete missing nodes by default.